Atmospheric and Environmental Science [AM Lab]

 Tomoo NAGAHAMA (Associate Professor)

 We are studying the global atmospheric environment, which is closely related to our life.
 Our goal is to understand the mechanism of global and local environmental changes, including ozone depletion and global warming, in order to help to solve environmental problems.
 To this end, we are conducting research on the following topics.
-Based on the latest technologies for radio waves (millimeter/submillimeter waves) and lasers, we are developing new, highly sensitive instruments to measure trace constituents and aerosol particles in the atmosphere.
+Based on the latest technologies for radio waves (millimeter/submillimeter waves), we are developing new, highly sensitive instruments to measure trace constituents in the atmosphere.
 Using these instruments, we are examining changes and reaction processes of substances related to ozone depletion and global warming.
-In addition, we are using laser light to reproduce atmospheric reactions in the laboratory to study photochemical reaction processes as well as employing ground-based instruments to observe atmospheres on planets other than Earth.
+In addition, we are employing ground-based instruments to observe atmospheres on planets other than Earth.

 Space Science - Experiment [SSE Lab]